Majlanky/janus/README.md

 ## Wiki
 This README contains only basic information about project.
 For more or detailed information, visit the [wiki](https://github.com/Majlanky/janus/wiki)

-## Limitations and coming soon
-Janus does not support reactive stack right now.
-But it is planned to the next release to support it.

 ## How to start
 First things first we have to add Maven dependency